Updated by Sharron Lovell February 2019

 Week 2 – is a practical week – where we put some of the learning points delivered in the first week into practice in the form of a ‘live multimedia journalism project’ with a real editorial brief for a real client.
-Work that is of publishable quality will be placed in two major outlets: China Daily and Asia News Network.
+Work that is of publishable quality will be placed in China Daily Asia, a major news outlet.
 Students will be placed into teams of three and work ‘shoulder to shoulder’ in the field and edit with an industry professional.
-The series is Urban Tales.
-Students will need to work hard on finding stories and creating access independently.
+The series is Girl City.
+Students will need to work hard on finding stories and creating access independently before the intensive begins.
 You should start contacting potential characters for access well before the intensive starts.
-(Specific brief & instructions for the ‘live project’ here: Urban Tales description & guidelines you will need to send your projects via this Pitch Template)
+(A specific brief & instructions for the ‘live project’ will be delivered by March 4th).
+You will need to send your projects via this Pitch Template)

 You will be given a folder with supporting learning materials on the first week of the intensive as well as more instructions on deliverables.
 You will need one video, one great image as the thumbnail picture, and a short descriptive caption text.

 READINGS / PREPARATION:

 - Refer to the brief, you’ll need to watch plenty of episodes to get a feel for the show, watch the regular series and the special series on plastic surgery